Basilica of the Uganda Martyrs, Namugongo: Location

 The basilica is located at Namugongo, Kira Municipality, Wakiso District, in Central Uganda.
-Namugongo is located approximately 17.5 km, by road, northeast of the central business district of Kampala, Uganda's capital and largest city in that East African country.
+Namugongo Basilica is located approximately 17.5 km, by road, northeast of the central business district of Kampala, Uganda's capital and largest city in that East African country.

 History

-The Namugongo Shrines were first recognised by the Late Joshua Serufusa-Zake (1884 - 25 June 1985) when he was the Sabaddu of Kira Sub-County (1827 - 1928).
+The Namugongo Shrines were first recognised by the late Joshua Serufusa-Zake (1884–25 June 1985) when he was the Sabaddu of Kira Sub-County (1827–1928).
 Joshua Serufusa-Zake constructed a structure at the Namugongo site, where it appears shrines were built later for prayer.

 His interest in Christianity was enhanced by his father's participation in the wars that brought Christianity to Uganda.
 Joshua Serufusa-Zake's father, Semei Musoke Seruma Katiginya had earned a name for brevity 'Ngubu' from the wars.
 It might be of interest to note that Joshua Serufusa-Zake was born in 1884, just a year before the killings of Uganda Martyrs started.